PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/03-phenology_and_date_predictions.md

 a.
 Two cycles of the same crop in one parcel-year are averaged into a single pair to find the growing season length.
 County, crop class, and PFT are taken from the first record in each parcel-year-crop group rather than the most common one, since they do not vary inside a group.

 b.
-Cover crops are planted and terminated, never harvested..
+Cover crops receive a harvest event like any other crop, but the removal fractions are overridden, so nothing is removed and everything goes to litter.

 c.
 Phenology takes cover crop status into account; planting and harvest do not, because the historical planting records do not carry a cover crop flag.